groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/esign/jpeg.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for adding Metadata to Jpeg in C#"
+    title: "Steps for Signing JPEG Documents with Text Signatures using C#"
     content: |
-      [GroupDocs.Signature](/signature/net/) makes it easy for .NET developers to add metadata details to JPEG files from within their applications by implementing a few easy steps.
+      [GroupDocs.Signature](/signature/net/) facilitates the incorporation of customized text signatures into JPEG files. .NET developers can seamlessly integrate signing functionality into their applications using our software.

-      1. Load the JPEG file to be updated.
+      1. Provide the JPEG file to the Signature instance for signing.
-      2. Specify a predicate that will be used to add metadata properties.
+      2. Utilize TextSignOptions to specify the signature parameters.
-      3. Pass the predicate to the {{TextMetadataAddProperties}} method.
+      3. Configure attributes such as size, color, and content.
-      4. Save the changes.
+      4. Save the signed file to the desired destination.

     code:
       platform: "net"